Anorexia treatment & recovery

 A psychologist or other mental health professional leads these sessions, encouraging intimate conversations that can help relieve emotional distress, provide healing, bring positive changes to a person’s thoughts, and provide the realization that they’re not alone.

 Interpersonal psychotherapy (IPT) is based on the principle that how you relate to others impacts your mental health.
 Therefore, problems in relationships can result in emotional issues, such as eating disorders.
-The aim of ITP is to resolve relationship problems in 4 key areas: (12)

 In nutrition counseling, someone with anorexia learns about the body’s nutritional needs and how much food someone of their age, size, and sex should eat to stay healthy.
 Patients with anorexia are also taught how to recognize the body’s hunger cues, work on repairing their relationship with food, work on body image, and address emotional dysregulation.